microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 1. While still in the model view and from the **Fields** pane first we'll select the following aggregate fields from the table below.

-    To bulk select fields, you can hold and select **Shift** on your keyboard for adjacent fields, or hold **Ctrl** to select individual fields.
+    To bulk select fields/measures, we can hold and select **Shift** on the keyboard for adjacent fields, or hold **Ctrl** to select individual fields.

     | Table | Field |
     | :-- | :-- |